calebsmith/automaton/docs/file_formats.md

     scm/gameoflife.scm:gameoflife:generate-next

-This will load the gameoflife.scm Scheme file in the scm folder (relative to the gameoflife executable in the root project directory).
+This will load the gameoflife.scm Scheme file in the scm folder (relative to the automaton executable in the root project directory).
 The module will need to export a module named "gameoflife" which defines a function named "get-next-cell".